-Focuses on teaching methods and theories, school classroom organizational structures, and management techniques.
+ED224 Design Mgmt Teach Learn Environment 3.0 Credits Focuses on teaching methods and theories, school classroom organizational structures, and management techniques.
 Students will design assessable objectives and a variety of types of lesson plans.
 Reflective journaling will be introduced and practiced.
-Course includes supervised experiences in teaching students in school settings; observation and implementation of curricula; and scheduled seminars for discussing and critiquing practicum experiences.
+Course includes supervised experiences in teaching students in school settings and observation and implementation of curricula.
 Professional attire and travel to local schools are required for this course.
-Students are required to pass the Praxis Core examination as a requirement of this course.
 Prerequisite: ED105 or ED112.
-15 hours of field experience is required.
+30 hours of field/clinical experience is required.